Sometimes we have to enroll the entire school in the first grade and start all over.

 “I’m not a dictator, I’m the only tater,” I heard one pastor say.

 It’s Jesus’ church and He wants it back.
-Our only question–our only question!–is “Lord, what do you want us to do with your church?”
+Our only question–the only valid question!–is “Lord, what do you want us to do with your church?”

 I’ll tell you a secret: Whatever you do for the church (or “to” it), Jesus takes personally.
 That is a stunner.
 Bless the church and you are blessing Jesus.
 Hurt the church–attack it, divide it, weaken it, withdraw from it–and you have hurt the Lord Himself.
 (See Matthew 25:40,45; Hebrews 6:10; and particularly Acts 22:7-8.)

-Some who will go to heaven will nonetheless be in trouble for the trouble they have caused the Lord by what they put His church through in this world.
+Some who will go to heaven will nonetheless be called to account for what they have put His church through in this world.

 3. Love is something you do.

-In our flesh–and stunted, immature church members are nothing if not fleshly–we love the people who are lovely, and do loving things to do those who do them for us.
+In our flesh–and stunted, immature church members are nothing if not fleshly–we love the people who are lovely, and often do loving things to those who deserve it.
 But this is not Christian love.
 In fact, this is the very behavior of the ungodly.
+(Look at Matthew 5:43-48).

-Luke 6:27-38 is the gold standard for Jesus’ teaching on Christian love.
-But I say to you who hear, love your enemies.
+Luke 6:27-38 covers the same ground as Matthew 5:43-48, but goes into greater detail.
+It is the gold standard for Jesus’ teaching on Christian love.
+The heart of the command is this: But I say to you who hear, love your enemies.
 Do good….bless…pray…and give.

 Biblically, love is not an emotion but an action.
 In every case in Scripture, where we are commanded to love (God, our neighbor, one another, etc), what the Lord is requiring is not a feeling but action.
-We are to do loving things or what we do does not qualify as love.
+We do loving things or what we do does not qualify as love.
+I suggest you pause and let that soak in.

-What loving things?
-The activities commanded in this passage (do good, bless, pray, give) are the four most basic acts of love.
-We do these to everyone, whether a sweetheart, a grandchild, or a fellow church member.
-In most cases, we will do more than these four acts.
-But toward the enemy, the one who hates us, threatens us, mistreats and curses us (again, see the text), we are to act in this way.
+The loving activities commanded in Luke 6:27-38–do good, bless, pray, give–are the four most basic acts of love.
+We do these to everyone, whether a sweetheart, a grandchild, a neighbor, or a fellow church member.
+In most cases, we will do more than these.
+But toward the enemy–someone who hates us, threatens us, mistreats and curses us–we are to act in this way.

 When we love the unlovely in this way, many surprising results follow: the perpetrator is stunned by what we do, the Lord is glorified, the devil is infuriated, and we are blessed.
 The watching world gets a chance to see Christianity in action, other believers are encouraged, and the church’s witness is enhanced.